Latest update - August 2019

-On the 19 July, the DfE announced that both Relationships/RSE and Health Education will become statutory in all schools from September 2020.
-Whilst PSHE has not achieved statutory status across the board, Health and Wellbeing and Relationships/RSE are to become an educational entitlement in all schools.
-These two aspects constitute a significant part of PSHE provision.
+On the 19 July, the DfE announced that both Relationships/RSE and Health Education will become statutory in all state funded schools from September 2020.
+Whilst PSHE has not achieved statutory status across the board, Health and Relationships/ Relationships and Sex Education constitute a significant part of PSHE.
+PSHE remains a distinct discipline to be taught as part of the school currciulum and includes the non-statutory element - economic education.
+Schools have a defined statutory duty to provide careers education and financial education.

 Current DfE guidance on PSHE